Arlanthir/notes/games/Chess.md

 - Develop your pieces (not pawns) quickly and once per piece.
 - The f pawns are vulnerable because they are only guarded by the King.
 - Castle early, preferably on the kingside.
+- Develop pieces before initiating combinations (sequence of moves, often initiated by a sacrifice, which leaves the opponent few options and results in tangible gain).

 ## Checkmate patterns